bernaljg/bernaljg.github.io/_pages/about.md

 [Dr. Karim Galil](https://www.linkedin.com/in/karim-galil-m-d-83a2b258/)
 and [Dr. Wael Salloum](https://www.linkedin.com/in/waelsalloum/) at [Mendel AI](https://www.mendel.ai/), a biomedical NLP startup working to make clinical trial recruitment for precision medicine more efficient.
-At Mendel, I not only developed my technical and research skills but also saw first hand what it takes to build a successful company from the ground up.
+At Mendel, I not only developed my technical and AI research skills but also saw first hand what it takes to build a successful company from the ground up.

 I left Mendel three years later and started my PhD life at the OSU NLP lab.